MATHEMATICS II: ENGINEERING MATHEMATICS - 2023/4

 Learning and teaching methods include the following:

-Tutorial Peer Assessment Scheme (1 hour tutorial per week x 11 weeks, shared with module EEE1029 Electronics II), together with guided answering of questions (6 hours)
+Tutorial Peer Assessment Scheme tutorials (shared with module EEE1034 Electrical Science I), together with guided answering of questions

-Self-study and work on tutorial problem sheets (30 hours), including discussions during lectures.
+Self-study and work on tutorial problem sheets, including discussions during lectures.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.